Andrew Pitt

-Andrew Pitt (born 19 February 1976 in Kempsey, New South Wales, Australia) is a retired motorcycle racer.
+Andrew James Pitt (born 19 February 1976 in Kempsey, New South Wales, Australia) is a retired motorcycle racer.
 He is a double World Supersport Champion, and has also won a World Superbike race and competed in MotoGP.
 He lives in Peel on the Isle of Man.

 Career

-Early career of Andrew pitt
+Early career

 Pitt began racing in the NSW State 250 Production Series in 1995, winning it in 1997.
 He was Australian Supersport Champion and Superbike runner-up in 1999, before entering the Supersport World Championship in 2000 riding for Kawasaki.
-He finished 10th in his debut season and won the title in 2001, without winning a race.
-For 2002 he continued in Supersport with Kawasaki finishing the season 5th and gaining his first two victories.
+He finished tenth in his debut season and won the title in 2001, without winning a race.
+For 2002, he continued in Supersport with Kawasaki finishing the season fifth and gaining his first two victories.

 MotoGP & Superbike World Championship

-At the end of 2002, Pitt was given a ride on Kawasaki's first MotoGP bike for the final 3 races of the season.
+At the end of 2002, Pitt was given a ride on Kawasaki's first MotoGP bike for the final three races of the season.
 He took his and Kawasaki's first MotoGP points at the final race of the season.
 His promising results in 2002 made Kawasaki offer him a full-time MotoGP ride for the 2003 season.
 He matched experienced teammate Garry McCoy, but neither was retained after an uncompetitive year.
 He made occasional appearances for Moriwaki in 2004 as part of their development programme.